 In the Lifetime of the Buddha

-One of the Buddha’s disciples had been a king’s chaplain before joining the brotherhood.
+One of the Buddha’s disciples had been a king’s chaplain before joining the sangha.
 He received more honor than anyone else in the king’s inner circle and wondered if it was because of his virtue or his devotion to learning, so he did the exact same test of his privilege.
-Forgiven by the king, the man became a disciple of the Buddha and eventually reached arahantship.
+After being forgiven by the king, the man joined the sangha and eventually reached arahantship.

 The Buddha did not identify any earlier births other than his own.